iamsiva11/iamsiva11.github.io/_posts/2017-11-25-graph-embeddings-2017-part2.md

 # A brief summary of pioneering graph embedding techniques

-Having seen the taxonomy of approaches in the Graph embeddigns technique; lets have a _quick overview of what the important pioneering techniques_ in graph embedding do.
+Having seen the taxonomy of approaches in the Graph embeddings technique; lets have a _quick overview of what the important pioneering techniques_ in graph embedding do.
 And provide a context of the research developemnt and progress of in the Graph embeddings space:

-* **Laplacian Eigenmaps, Locally Linear Embedding** [Early 2000s]:
-Graph -> adjacency matrix -> latent representation (Belongs to Factorisation based methods)
+* **Laplacian Eigenmaps, Locally Linear Embedding** [Early 2000s] : Graph -> adjacency matrix -> latent representation (Belongs to Factorisation based methods)

-* **HOPE(Higher-Order Proximity preserved Embedding)** or (Asymmetric Proximity Preserving graph embedding)APP [KDD 2016] - preserve high-order proximities, capturing the asymmetric transitivity.
+* **HOPE(Higher-Order Proximity preserved Embedding)** or (Asymmetric Proximity Preserving graph embedding)APP : [KDD 2016] - preserve high-order proximities, capturing the asymmetric transitivity.
 (Belongs to Factorisation based methods)

-* **DeepWalk** [KDD'14] - Basic idea: apply word2vec to non-NLP data.
+* **DeepWalk** : [KDD'14] - Basic idea: apply word2vec to non-NLP data.
 Random walk distance is known to be good features for many problems (i.e. Node sentences + word2vec) (Belongs to Randomwalk based methods)

-* **node2vec** [KDD'16] - DeepWalk + more sampling strategies (Belongs to Randomwalk based methods)
+* **node2vec** : [KDD'16] - DeepWalk + more sampling strategies (Belongs to Randomwalk based methods)

-* **SDNE** [KDD'16] (Structural Deep Network Embedding): Use  deep  autoencoders  to preserve  the  first  and  second  order  network proximities(i.e. Deep autoencoder + First-order + second-order proximity).
+* **SDNE** : [KDD'16] (Structural Deep Network Embedding): Use  deep  autoencoders  to preserve  the  first  and  second  order  network proximities(i.e. Deep autoencoder + First-order + second-order proximity).
 They achieve this by jointly optimizing the two proximities.
 (Deep-learning based methods)

-* **LINE** [Tang’15] (Large-scale Information Network Embedding) - Shallow + first-order + second-order proximity (Belongs to none of the 3 broad categories mentioned above)
+* **LINE** : [Tang’15] (Large-scale Information Network Embedding) - Shallow + first-order + second-order proximity (Belongs to none of the 3 broad categories mentioned above)

 Other important techniques worth mentioning: